-The Company has operating leases for administrative offices and R&D facilities, and certain finance leases for equipment.
-The operating leases have remaining terms of three years to eight years, and the finance leases have remaining terms of less than one year.
+The Company has operating leases for administrative offices and research and development facilities, and certain finance leases for equipment.
+The operating leases have remaining terms of less than two years to less than eight years, and the finance leases have remaining terms of less thanone year.
 Leases with an initial term of 12 months or less will not be recorded on the condensed consolidated balance sheets as operating leases or finance leases, and the Company will recognize lease expense for these leases on a straight-line basis over the lease term.
-For leases commencing in 2019 and later, the Company will account for lease components (e.g., fixed payment s including rent, real estate taxes, and insurance costs) with non-lease components (e.g. common area maintenance costs).
+For leases commencing in 2019 and later, the Company will account for lease components (e.g., fixed payments including rent, real estate taxes, and insurance costs) with non-lease components (e.g. common area maintenance costs).
 Certain leases include options to renew, with renewal terms that can extend the lease term from three to five years.
-The exercise of lease renewal options for our existing leases is at our sole discretion and not included in the measurement of lease liability and ROU asset as they are not reasonably certain to be exercised.
-Certain finance leases also include options to purchase the leased equipment.
+The exercise of lease renewal options for the Company's existing leases is at its sole discretion and not included in the measurement of lease liability and ROU asset as they are not reasonably certain to be exercised.
+Certain finance leases also include options to purchase the lease dequipment.
 The depreciable life of assets and leasehold improvements are limited by the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise.
 The leases do not contain any residual value guarantees or material restrictive covenants.

-In January 2019, the Company entered into a lease agreement for an additional 57,000 square feet of administrative office and R&D space in Austin, Texas.
+In January 2019, the Company entered into a lease agreement for an additional57,000 square feet of administrative office and research and development space in Austin, Texas.
 The lease commenced March 2019 and expires August 2028 and does not contain an option to renew.
 The tables below include the impact of this lease.
 Upon the commencement of the lease, the Company recorded an operating lease ROU asset and a lease liability of \$7.2 million.
 In connection with entering into the lease and in lieu of a cash deposit, the Company obtained a letter of credit of \$3.0 million.
-Additionally, the Company has recorded an asset retirement obligation as a result of this lease which has a balance of \$0.4 million at March 31, 2020.
+Additionally, the Company has recorded an asset retirement obligation as a result of this lease which has a balance of \$0.4 million at September 30, 2020.